scwangdyd/zero_shot_hoi/README.md

-**This code is our implementation for "Discovering Human Interactions with Novel Objects via Zero-Shot Learning", in CVPR, 2020.**
+**The implementation of "Discovering Human Interactions with Novel Objects via Zero-Shot Learning", in CVPR, 2020.**
 # ZSHOI

 ## Getting Started